Modifications for the Tandy HF HTX-100 USB/CW Transceiver

 CAREFULLY cut the copper track NEXT to the pins.
 DO NOT attempt to unsolder the

-two pins form the board.
+two pins from the board.
 Use a GROUNDED soldering iron.
 Locate the two rows

 of connector pins above the chip.